heyns1000/cornexconnect/replit.md

 - **Wouter** for client-side routing
 - **TanStack Query** for server state management and caching
 - **Tailwind CSS** with shadcn/ui component library for styling
+- **Framer Motion** for smooth page transitions and interactive animations
 - **Modern glass morphism design** with gradient backgrounds and backdrop blur effects
 - **Premium visual styling** matching landing page aesthetic with emerald-to-blue gradients
+- **Smooth page transitions** with fade, scale, slide, and staggered animations
+- **Enhanced interactive elements** with hover effects and micro-animations
 - **Responsive design** with mobile-first approach using custom breakpoints

 ### Backend Architecture